 How Does CASA Make a Difference?

-Often a CASA is the only constant in the life of an abused and neglected child who may be separated from his or her family and shuffled between court and foster homes.
-A CASA offers abused and neglected children comfort and support, and can free them from the cycle of abuse.
+Often a CASA is the only constant in the life of a child who may be separated from his or her family and shuffled between Family Court and foster homes.
+A CASA offers children comfort and support and can free them from the cycle of abuse.

 Children with CASA Volunteers are more likely to receive therapy, health care and education.
 Judges have observed that CASA children have better chances of finding permanent homes than non-CASA children, and children with CASA Volunteers find safe, permanent homes six months faster than children facing the court alone.

 What Are the Requirements for Becoming a CASA Volunteer?

 Our CASA Volunteers must be at least 21 years of age and undergo criminal and Child Protective Services background checks.
 Applicants are required to complete a volunteer application, attend a pre-training orientation and participate in volunteer training.